Links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

-What is YouTube and YouTube Music?
+What are YouTube and YouTube Music?

-- YouTube – YouTube is a video streaming service powered by the users of the site.
-It boasts 500 new minutes of content every minute and it’s the most popular streaming website ever.
+- YouTube: YouTube is a video streaming service powered by the users of the site.
+It boasts 500 new minutes of content every minute, and it’s the most popular streaming website ever.

-- YouTube Premium – A subscription service with enhanced features for YouTube users.
+- YouTube Premium: A subscription service with enhanced features for YouTube users.
 Features include background play on mobile devices, downloading videos for offline use, and no advertising.

-- YouTube Music – YouTube Music was once just an offshoot of YouTube.
+- YouTube Music: YouTube Music was once just an offshoot of YouTube.
 It originally showed only music videos.
 However, it has since grown into a full-fledged music streaming service that uses YouTube as its backbone.

-- YouTube Originals – YouTube Originals is a set of exclusive content for YouTube.
+- YouTube Originals: YouTube Originals is a set of exclusive content for YouTube.
 You used to need a YouTube Premium subscription to watch them, but YouTube made them free in late 2019.

 What are YouTube and YouTube Music’s features?

-- Ad-free video content – You can watch anything on YouTube without ads.
+- Ad-free video content: You can watch anything on YouTube without ads.

-- Offline downloads – Download and watch content offline with your mobile device.
+- Offline downloads: Download and watch content offline with your mobile device.
 You can also download whole playlists.

-- Background play – You can leave the video screen and continue to browse YouTube or the rest of your phone.
+- Background play: You can leave the video screen and continue to browse YouTube or the rest of your phone.
 You can also listen while the screen is off.

-- YouTube Music – Yes, YouTube Music is included in the price of regular YouTube Premium.
+- YouTube Music: Yes, YouTube Music is included in the price of regular YouTube Premium.
 The reverse is not true for YouTube Music subscribers, though.

-- YouTube Kids – All of the above, but in the YouTube Kids app.
+- YouTube Kids: All of the above, but in the YouTube Kids app.

 The YouTube Music subscription includes all the same stuff, but it’s locked to the YouTube Music app.
 For example, with a Music subscription, you can open YouTube Music and listen to music ad-free and in the background with offline downloads.
 However, if you go onto actual YouTube and watch a Binging With Babish video, it will still have ads.
-YouTube Originals are also locked behind the Premium paywall.

 YouTube Premium and YouTube Music prices

-YouTube Music is the weird one in the family.
+YouTube Music Premium is the weird one in the family.
 It comes as part of the YouTube Premium membership.
 Thus, if you pay for YouTube Premium, you already have the music version as well.

-However, you can purchase the YouTube Music service on its own for $9.99 per month for one user and $14.99 per month for a family plan.
+However, you can subscribe to the YouTube Music Premium service on its own for $9.99 per month for one user and $14.99 per month for a family plan.
 This competes directly with Apple Music, Spotify, and others.
-You can read more about YouTube Music family plans here.
+When you use this plan, YouTube Music works like Spotify, and you can only use it in the YouTube Music app.

 Both versions offer discounted student plans as well.
 A student YouTube Premium account will run you $6.99 per month, while a standalone YouTube Music plan for students is $4.99 per month.